 2. Spend Less Now

-In the digital age of 2020+, we often tend to hold on to several subscriptions that we don't use as much as we could.
+In the digital age of the 2020's, we often tend to hold on to several subscriptions we don't use as much as we could.

-Even locating two of these subscriptions, cancelling them, and reinvesting that cash into an IRA could create some real retirement wealth for the future.
+Even locating two of these subscriptions, canceling them and reinvesting that cash into an IRA could create some margin for your retirement.

 3. Spend Less In Retirement